 - Credit scores for leaseholders must be above 520.

-- Preference is given to households with income from employment in Howard County.
+- Preference is given to households with employment in Howard County.

 - Criminal background, debt profile, and rental history are also considered.

-To start the application process, download the eligibility form here.
-Send the completed form to the Program Manager (see contact details below).
+To start the application process, download the pre-application form.
+Send the completed form to Erin Cawthorne (see contact details below).

 Bridges can partner with private real estate investors and institutions who own rental property.
 Under these arrangements, Bridges leases a home from the owner and then sublets to a household that meets the program’s eligibility requirements.
 Owners are assured of regular rental income – paid directly by Bridges -- and diligent property management.
 To learn more, contact the Bridges Deputy Director Dana Sohr via email.

 Want to Volunteer?

 Bridges Alliance also seeks volunteer allies for the Circle of Support and for ongoing repairs and maintenance to rental units.
 To learn more contact the Volunteer Coordinator Chrissy Wilson via email.

 Contact the Alliance Program

-To learn more about the Bridges Alliance program, contact Sarai Colon, Program Associate via email.
+To learn more about the Bridges Alliance program, contact Erin Cawthorne via email or 410-362-5657.